fluid-music/fluid-music/docs/about.md

 The Fluid Music framework is made to describe musical ideas and music production techniques with code.

-The high-level goal enable users to write customizable music production tools, and share these tools via a massive, open repository.
+The high-level goal is to enable users to write customizable music production tools, and share these tools via a massive, open repository.
 Users can than create music by customizing and reusing different combinations of tools and techniques.
 The software patterns defined by [`fluid-music` npm package](https://www.npmjs.com/package/fluid-music) help to keep these tools interoperable by providing a simple JavaScript based language for describing musical rhythms, chord progressions, audio sample sequences, VST plugin presets,